SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 spreadsheet and enter the requested information for your proposed PC members and alternates.
 Send the completed spreadsheet to the SIGPLAN Vice Chair ([vc\_sigplan@acm.org](mailto:vc_sigplan@acm.org)) for comments and approval by the SIGPLAN Executive Committee.
+The approval process normally takes ten days to two weeks.

-At the same time, make arrangements for the Program Committee meeting: location (if physical) and date(s).
+At the same time, make plans for the Program Committee meeting, so that these can be communicated to potential PC members when you invite them: choose the location (if physical) and finalize the date(s).

 After SIGPLAN approval is confirmed, invite the people on the list to serve.
 Explain what is expected of them and any